Champagne Collard-Picard

 Essentiel 2015

-A vintage Champagne with 50% Chardonnay, 25% Pinot Noir and 25% Meunier, from parcels on the Côte des Blancs and in the Vallée de la Marne.
-The wine was bottled in March 2015, disgorged in April 2025 – nearly nine years on lees.
+A vintage champagne with 50% Chardonnay, 25% Pinot Noir and 25% Meunier, from parcels on the Côte des Blancs and in the Vallée de la Marne.
+The wine was bottled in March 2015, disgorged in April 2025, almost nine years on lees.
 Fermentation with natural yeasts, aging in oak foudres, no malo.
-The long aging brings depth and composure, the wooden casks provide structure without weight, the absent malo keeps the acidity present.
+The long maturation brings depth and composure, the oak barrels lend structure without heaviness, the absence of malo keeps the acidity present.

 50% CH · 25% PN · 25% PM · 0 g/l Dosage (Brut Nature) · 107 months aging · Côte des Blancs & Vallée de la Marne